Do you know what a “Feed Grade” pet food is? The answer will shock you

 Oh boy.

-The FDA regulates ingredients used in pet foods by setting maximum and minimum limits on specific nutrients and by banning the use of antibiotics and medications.
+The FDA regulates ingredients used in pet foods by setting maximum and minimum limits on specific nutrients and banning antibiotics and medications.
 The USDA is responsible for meat quality and decides which animals can be used in pet foods.
-Lastly, we have AAFCO, who has posed this question to us: How do you define what is “Feed Grade”?

-Before we start, it helps to know the legal foundation for which all food is based on (and that includes food for animals): The Federal Food, Drug, and Cosmetic Act (FFDCA) requires that all animal foods, like human foods, be safe to eat, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled.
+Before we start, it helps to know the legal foundation on which all food is based (and that includes food for animals): The Federal Food, Drug, and Cosmetic Act (FFDCA) requires that all animal foods, like human foods, be safe to eat, produced under sanitary conditions, contain no harmful substances, and be truthfully labeled.

 “…Processed pet food, including pet food consisting of material from diseased animals or animals which have died otherwise than by slaughter, goes through a kill step, such as heat processing, which is designed to kill harmful bacteria…